 Additionally, gluten-free diets have become “fashionable,” which has helped prompt hundreds of new gluten-free products but also has meant that real medical problems are sometimes treated lightly, Fasano says.

 “For people like myself, this is a medical necessity.
-My diet is my medicine,” says Beth Hillson, the president of the American Celiac Disease Assn.
+My diet is my medicine,” says Beth Hillson, the president of the American Celiac Disease Association.

 People should not “just try out” a gluten-free diet if they suspect problems; a medical diagnosis is essential, Fasano says.
 For one thing, if the underlying problem could affect relatives, it’s important to know.
 And it’s impossible to find the effects of gluten in a person who eats none.

-Fasano writes in his book that when he began talking about gluten issues in the United States, coming here from Italy in 1993, people told him celiac disease was almost nonexistent in this country.
+Fasano writes in his book that when he came here from Italy in 1993 and began talking about gluten issues in the United States, people told him celiac disease was almost nonexistent in this country.
 They were wrong, he says.
 About 1 in 133 people in the U.S. now is thought to have celiac disease.

 These days, the market for gluten-free foods tops $6 billion, with a counterpart for cookies, cakes, pizzas and just about every food containing gluten, analysts say.
 Gluten, Fasano says, is “nutritionally useless,” so it’s generally fine for people to avoid it as long as they are careful to get the vitamins, fiber and minerals found in foods such as bread and pasta.